fccoelho/EpiStochModels/README.md

 # EpiStochModels
+Continuous time stochastic epidemic models implemented in D.
+The models are to be specified as continuous time Markov models, such as exemplified in the docs, through a transition matrix and an array of propensity functions.

-Continuous time stochastic epidemic models implemented in D. Python wrapper has been removed because PyD is no longer maintained.
+Python wrapper has been removed because PyD is no longer maintained.

 So now models must be written in `D` like exemplified in [`app.d`](source/app.d) and on [`CTMC_example.d`](docs/notebooks/CTMC_example.d).

-D models writen followind the second example above, can be run like this:
+D models writen following the second example above, can be run like this:

 ```bash
 dub run --build=release --single my_model.d